-Most people think of life insurance as something you buy to protect your family, but in the corporate world, it serves an entirely different purpose.
-Corporate-owned life insurance, or COLI, is a financial strategy that allows companies to purchase policies on the lives of their employees, with the business, not the employee’s family, as the beneficiary.
-It’s a practice that’s been used for decades to fund executive benefits, offset rising employee costs and protect against the financial fallout of losing key personnel.
+Most people think of life insurance as something you buy to protect your family.
+However, in the corporate world, it serves an entirely different purpose.
+Corporate-owned life insurance (COLI) is a financial strategy that allows companies to purchase policies on the lives of their employees.
+The business, not the employee’s family, is the beneficiary.
+This practice has been used for decades to fund executive benefits, offset rising employee costs and financially protect against the loss of key personnel.

 A financial advisor can help you assess how corporate-owned life insurance fits into your business’s financial plan.